 In the My Little Pony: Friendship is Magic comic book, the Mane 6 are affirmed of the CMCs' identity because of their talk of getting their cutie marks from being fillynapped (cue deadpan "It's them" from Applejack).

 Peter Parker!Spider-Man does this twice in the finale of Superior Spider-Man.
 The first time, he attempts to convince Spider-Man 2099 that he's the real deal and Doc Ock had control of his body.
 Miguel realizes that it was so stupid it makes sense and buddies up with him.
-The second time, he goes to confront the Green Goblin, who still thinks it's Octavius controlling Spidey still.
-When the Goblin boasts that once the bombs go off, he'll have nothing left, Peter retorts "Except the dignity of never carrying a man-purse.", he realizes He's Back.
+The second time, he goes to confront the Green Goblin, who still thinks it's Octavius controlling Spidey.
+When the Goblin boasts that once the bombs go off, he'll have nothing left, Peter retorts "Except the dignity of knowing I never carried a man-purse", he realizes He's Back.

 After Dooplissswaps bodies with Mario in chapter 43 of Paper Mario X 2, the real Mario is left alone with the pig who has been following the team — who is revealed to be Kirby.
 Kirby is relunctant of joining Mario, asking for proof that he's the real deal.
 Mario then brings up the ending of the first Paper Mario X to Kirby (triggering a flashback in the process).
 Kirby then claims that only the real Mario would remember their goodbye.